bdeckard92/dupUT/01-Class-Content/20-React/01-Activities/03-Hooks-useEffect/README.md

 ## Acceptance Criteria

-* It's done when I have imported `useEffect` into `Thermostat.js`.
+* It is done when I have imported `useEffect` into `Thermostat.js`.

-* It's done when I have set a value for the `temp` variable.
+* It is done when I have set a value for the `temp` variable.

-* It's done when I have used the `useEffect` Hook to set the `document.title` to the current temperature.
+* It is done when I have used the `useEffect` Hook to set the `document.title` to the current temperature.

 ## 📝 Notes